-- Don’t have high credit card balances – If you have a $5,000 credit limit on a card, it doesn’t mean you should be using $3,000 of it (60% of the limit).
-A small part of the score is based on what percentage of your credit you use – no one knows the magic number but most experts recommend never using more than 15% to 25% of your available credit on any given card.
+- Don’t have high credit card balances – If you have a $5,000 credit limit on a card, it doesn’t mean you should be using $3,000 of it (60 percent of the limit).
+A small part of the score is based on what percentage of your credit you use — no one knows the magic number but most experts recommend never using more than 15 percent to 25 percent of your available credit on any given card.
 Using any more than that reportedly can have a negative impact on your credit score.

 - Have a good mix of active credit accounts – If you have no negative history, the reason you have a 650 credit score may be because you don’t have enough lines of credit.
-In order to have a good credit score, generally you need to have both revolving lines of credit (credit cards) as well as installment loans (loans you pay a set amount on each month, like mortgage).
+In order to have a good credit score, generally you need to have both revolving lines of credit (credit cards) as well as installment loans (loans you pay a set amount on each month, like a mortgage or card loan).